kschulst/advent-of-code-2025/README.md

 A Python toolkit for solving [Advent of Code](https://adventofcode.com) puzzles with a handy CLI and web showcase.
 Fork and use it for your own solutions! 🧑🏻‍🎄

+Have a look at my solutions at https://kenneths-advent-of-code-2025.onrender.com

 ## Table of Contents
 - [Quick Start](#quick-start)
 - [Installation](#installation)